Powered by .id (informed decisions) for Inner West Council

 The importance of the area within the inner suburban housing market of Sydney has continued.
 There is significant pressure for residential development, serving both existing residents and from in-bound migration, most notably from overseas, as well as areas to the east.

-It is assumed that a number of these patterns will continue into the future, notably flows into the area from the City of Sydney and eastern suburbs and from overseas, as well as loss of population to areas further west, most notably to the adjacent areas of Canterbury-Bankstown and the Burwood-Strathfield area as more affordable housing on larger blocks is sought.
+It is assumed that a number of these patterns will continue into the future, notably flows into the area from the City of Sydney and eastern suburbs and from overseas, as well as loss of population to areas further west, most notably to the adjacent areas of Canterbury-Bankstown and the Burwood-Strathfield area as households move to more affordable housing on larger blocks.

 While the Inner West is characterised by medium and higher density forms attracting young adults, there are some variations within the Inner West reflecting different roles in the housing market.
 Areas in the north such as Balmain, Balmain East, Rozelle, Leichhardt and Birchgrove are attractive to adults in their late 20s and early 30s.
 Areas closer to Sydney University, such as Camperdown and Newtown attract a large share of students and young adults (18-24 years).
 Haberfield has more of a family profile in terms of the age groups that are attracted to the area.
 While suburbs further west such as Ashfield, Petersham, Marrickville and Stanmore attract 20-24 year olds in large numbers.